 What Are Printer Drivers?

 Just like a car, without a driver, a printer just won't go.
 The difference is that instead of a human driver, your printer needs a software one.
 Drivers are the bit of software that allows your computer to communicate with your printer.
-Most printers come with an installation CD with the necessary drivers.
-You should always install drivers before you connect your printer to your computer.
+Most printers will automatically download the driver when they're connected to the internet, but many still come with an installation CD with the necessary drivers.

 If you don’t have an optical drive on your computer, you can go to the printer manufacturer's website to download the appropriate ones for your model.
 Drivers periodically update, and you need to make sure you stay on top of them.
 Some may update automatically, but you should check every few months to make sure you have the latest drivers so you can take full advantage of all the features your printer has to offer.